p2pu/p2pu-website/README.md

 The following content items are stored in YML files in the `_data` directory: FAQs, facilitator profiles, facilitator resources, funders, partners, people, presentations, projects, and the navigation items.

 ### Facilitator profiles
-To change the facilitor profiles, edit the text in the file `/_data/facilitators.yml`.
+To change the facilitator profiles, edit the text in the file `/_data/facilitators.yml`.

 The corresponding images are in `assets/images/facilitate`.
 The images should have a *maximum width of 2160px and a minimum width of 660px*.